Answers To The Workers’ Comp Questions You Need To Know

 Filing a workers’ compensation claim is not the same as filing a lawsuit – and it is not a claim against your employer.
 Rather, it is making a claim on insurance that is in place to cover you.
 Assuming that your employer has been paying your workers’ compensation insurance premiums as required by law, this insurance coverage is precisely yours to claim if your on-the-job injuries make you eligible for medical care and other benefits.

 The workers’ compensation system is in place precisely to prevent lawsuits between employees and employers in the event of workplace injuries, which occur inevitably from time to time.

-How will I pay for your legal services?
 Initial consultations are free.
 We represent our clients on a contingency basis.
 If we are successful in helping you obtain back workers’ compensation benefits or lump-sum payments, your legal fees will come from those funds as a set percentage.
-If you do not succeed, you will not owe us attorneys’ fees.
+If you do not succeed, you will not owe us attorney fees.